 If COUs are defined, they can be flat (no hierarchy, all are at the same level), or a COU can have a parent COU (in which case a hierarchy is implied).

-CO Departments are primary objects within Registry, which means that they are intended to store representations of external objects (just like CO People).
+CO Departments are primary objects within Registry, which means that they are intended to store representations of objects (just like CO People), in this case organizational structure within the CO.
 CO Departments can attach to either a CO or a COU, and can be used to store a number of attributes about the department, including telephone numbers, email addresses, URLs, identifiers, and the sets of people associated with specific responsibilities within the department.
 CO Departments can be used to support various use cases:

 - In a VO deployment, CO Departments can be used to represent research groups.